-Snow dusted hills of the Lakes
+Snow dusted hills of the Lakes seen from Cleveleys

-During 2010 the Walney Offshore Windfarm, and the cable for the second phase of 51 turbines came ashore at Cleveleys during the summer of 2011.
-You can read more about it in the Walney Offshore Windfarm section, it's on this drop-down menu.
+During 2010 the Walney Offshore Windfarm was built, and the cable for the second phase of 51 turbines came ashore at Cleveleys during the summer of 2011.
+Read more about it in the Walney Offshore Windfarm section here.